 What are CVC Words?

 CVC words follow the pattern ‘consonant-vowel-consonant’.
 They are a great starting point in allowing children to practise combining individual letter sounds together to create meaningful words.
 They help consolidate a child’s letter/sound knowledge and give them practice at manipulating and combining sounds.
 The focus should be on hearing and sounding out each of the three sounds in CVC words.
-Find a list CVC word list here.
+Find a CVC word list here.

-How to use CVC words in teaching
+How to use CVC Words

 While CVC words can be used to consolidate letter-sound knowledge, they are also a great starting point when focusing on applying this knowledge.
 Working with CVC words gives children opportunities to combine letter sounds together to make familiar words.